William of Norwich: Following events

 William's family and their fellow English quickly blamed the local Jewish community for the crime and demanded justice from the ecclesiastical court of Bishop William de Turbeville.
 Members of the Jewish community were summoned by the Bishop to attend court and submit to trial by ordeal, but the local Norman sheriff, John de Chesney, advised them that the ecclesiastical court had no jurisdiction over them, as they were not Christians.

 He then took the Jews into protection in Norwich Castle.
 After the situation had calmed down, they returned to their homes.
 The issue was revived two years later, when a member of the Jewish community was murdered in an unrelated incident.
 King Stephen agreed to look into the matter, but later decided not to pursue it.

 Aftermath

 Meanwhile, William's body had been moved to the monastery cemetery.
 Bishop William and other members of the local clergy attempted to create a cultus around him as a Christian martyr, but this plan did not succeed.
 There was no evidence in the initial accusations against local Jews that the murder was related to religious activity of any kind, but as the cult developed, so did a story of how and why William was killed.

-Thomas of Monmouth's account is attributed to the testimony of a monk and former Jew named Theobald of Cambridge.
-Theobald alleged that the murder was a human sacrifice and that the "ancient writings of his fathers" required the yearly killing of a Christian on Good Friday.
-This was allegedly for two reasons: to one day return to the Holy Land during the Messianic Age and to punish Jesus Christ for the religious persecution that the Jewish people continued to experience at the hands of his followers.
-While there is no such commandment for human sacrifice anywhere in Jewish theology or Rabbinic literature, Theobald further alleged that William's murderers were heretics according to the standards of conventional Orthodox Judaism.
-The murder was allegedly ordered at Narbonne, by a cult leader who had, similarly to Sabbatai Zevi, declared himself to be the Jewish Messiah and who had cast lots to select where in Europe his followers were to commit the murder.
-The lots had allegedly fallen first upon England and then upon Norwich and the pseudo-messiah informed his followers among the French-speaking Jewish communities of England by both messengers and letters.